vishrajgopal/Power-BI/Hotel_Analysis/README.md

 ### Hotel Holiday Analytics Video
 [Watch Video](Videos/Hotel_Holiday_Analytics_Video.mp4)

-If you want to view the report/dashboard in detail, it is saved in the folder.
+If you want to view the report/dashboard in detail, it is saved in the folder PowerBI_Dashboard